Warriors guard Raja Bell is perhaps most known for his rivalry with Los Angeles Lakers guard Kobe Bryant.

 The consensus in the Warriors locker room is that they are facing the best player in the game tonight when Bryant and the Lakers come to town.

 Though he's certainly in the mix, Bryant isn't being mentioned as a front-runner for MVP.
 His numbers — averaging 27.7 points, 5.4 rebounds and 4.9 assists per game — are slightly down from his MVP season two years ago.
 His field goal percentage is down and his turnovers are up from last season.

 Still, he's separated himself from the rest of the league's elite players with one number: six.
-That's how many game-winning shots he's made in the final
+That's how many game-winning shots he's made in the final 10 seconds this season.

 "He's just got too many things in his game that makes the game so easy for him," said Warriors forward Devean George, Bryant's former teammate for three championships with the Lakers.
 "My question is how is he getting these shots off?
 Two guys should be on him.
 Let somebody else win the game.
 But that just shows you how he's still got it."